Veilfire/Veilfire-Chat/README.md

 - More tools!
 - MCP Client
-- Embedding model use which will feed into...
+- Embedding model support which will feed into...
 - VectorDB integration for RAG capabilities

 ## License & Contributing